isidhu09/Project_4/README.md

 - Ishanjit Sidhu

 ## Description:
 Are you a Rose or a Jack?
-We built a machine learning model that predicts whether you will survive a voyage on the Titanic based on your age, gender, passenger class, passenger fare, and whether you travel solo or with family.
+Created a machine learning model that predicts whether you will survive a voyage on the Titanic based on your age, gender, passenger class, passenger fare, and whether you travel solo or with family.

 ## Dataset(s):
 https://www.kaggle.com/competitions/titanic/data